-In 1968, the Board of Regents of the University System of Georgia authorized the establishment of Floyd Junior College in Floyd County as a two-year unit of the University System of Georgia to serve students from Northwest Georgia and Northeast Alabama.
+In 1968 the Board of Regents of the University System of Georgia authorized the establishment of Floyd Junior College in Floyd County.
 Under the Board's policy, the local community would provide a campus site and funds for the construction of the initial facilities.
 Led by the Junior College committee headed by Rome attorney J.D.
 Maddox, Floyd County citizens responded enthusiastically by approving a \$3.2 million bond issue by a margin of nearly three to one.
 Construction began in early 1970.
-The college's first classes were offered during the fall quarter of 1970 in temporary facilities, but by the end of 1970 all operations were moved to the Cedartown Highway campus.
+The College's first classes were offered during the fall quarter of 1970 in temporary facilities, but by the end of 1970 all operations were moved on campus.

 Dr. David B. McCorkle became the first president of Floyd Junior College on January 1, 1970, and served in that position until June 30, 1991.
-In recognition of his long and distinguished service to Floyd College and the community, the Board of Regents named him President Emeritus, effective January 1, 1992.
-Following Dr. McCorkle's retirement, Dr. Richard Trimble was appointed acting president and served until the November 1992 selection of Dr. H. Lynn Cundiff as the college's second president.
+In recognition of his long and distinguished service to Floyd College and the community, the Board of Regents named him President Emeritus of Floyd College effective January 1, 1992.
+Following Dr. McCorkle's retirement, Dr. Richard Trimble was appointed Acting President of Floyd College and served until the November 1992 selection of Dr. H. Lynn Cundiff as the College's second president.
 Dr. Cundiff served as president until August 2000.
-Rob Watts was named interim president by the chancellor of the University System.
-Mr. Watts led the college until June 2001, when Dr. J. Randolph Pierce took office.
+Rob Watts was named Interim President by the Chancellor of the University System.
+Mr. Watts led the College until June 2001 when Dr. J. Randolph Pierce took office.